 Bibliotheca Alexandrina – Alexandra, Egypt

-Since Bibliotheca Alexandrina was inaugurated in 2002, around 1.5 million visitors head to the 11-story building every year to explore its hoards of books and exhibitions rooms.
+Since Bibliotheca Alexandrina was inaugurated in 2002, around 1.5 million visitors head to the 11-story building every year to explore its tons of books and exhibitions rooms.

 Six specialized libraries contain in total eight million books, The Planetarium Science Center, permanent contemporary Egyptian art exhibitions and four art galleries are some of the collections housed inside the library’s gray Aswan granite walls.